samturnage/CIS-340-Project1/README.txt

+I'm workin on a solution for the quicksort right now.
+Things look good and its almost done.
+It's only sorting half at the moment.
+I can push what I have if you want, let me know
+-Sam

 Description:
     Creates a doubly linked list from input integer values then sorts them using a quicksort, prints the list before and after
 Member Contributions: